kopylash/algorithmics-project/README.md

+![Game](https://github.com/kopylash/algorithmics-project/blob/readme/assets/sprites/logo.png)

 # Algorithmics-project

-![Game](https://github.com/kopylash/algorithmics-project/blob/readme/assets/sprites/logo.png)

 Advanced algorithmics course project.
 University of Tartu 2017

 The project shows the application of Particle Swarm Optimization algorithm in practice.
 For this, the arcade game was implemented using
-[Node.js](https://nodejs.org/en/) and [Phaser](https://phaser.io/).
+[Phaser](https://phaser.io/).
 The game is playable on different devices with proper scaling.

 ## The algorithm